YouriLangh/insecure-chat/README.md

 When going into a room, fetch the old messages by joining on the message keys and then decrypt if its a direct or private room.

 Step 19:
-Added JWT auth for every HTTP req (no valuable routes anyways, so not implemented) Added JWT at the start of WS connection to verify user.
+Added JWT auth for every HTTP req (no valuable routes anyways, so not implemented) (sent in body, safe vs WSHS) Added JWT at the start of WS connection to verify user.
 JWT is implemented with samesite & httpsonly

 Solved:
 nr of members in a channel is wrnog (maybe only newly created one?)
 Users show as online eventhough they aren't. ==> Might be a bug??
 Not logging them out perhaps all the time.